Mohammed Kamil: Popular NDC Communicator Defects to NPP

 • Mohammed Kamil, a prominent NDC communicator in Chereponi, has defected to the NPP, citing years of neglect and disappointment

-• The NPP has welcomed his move, describing it as bold and a boost to its grassroots strength ahead of the 2028 elections
+• The opposition party has welcomed his move, describing it as bold and a boost to its grassroots strength ahead of the 2028 elections

-• Kamil says his decision reflects a desire for inclusion, development and recognition after decades of loyalty to the NDC
+• Kamil stated that his decision reflects a desire for inclusion, development and recognition after years of loyalty to the ruling party

-A popular communicator for the ruling National Democratic Congress (NDC) in the Chereponi Constituency, Mohammed Kamil, has officially defected to the opposition New Patriotic Party (NPP), citing years of neglect and disappointment.
+A popular communicator for the ruling National Democratic Congress (NDC) in Chereponi, Mohammed Kamil, has officially defected to the opposition New Patriotic Party (NPP), citing years of neglect and disappointment.

-The defection was confirmed in a statement issued by the NPP-Chereponi and dated May 2, 2026, signed by Constituency Secretary Munturi Kofi Ben.
+The defection was confirmed in a statement issued by the NPP in the region and dated May 2, 2026, signed by Constituency Secretary Munturi Kofi Ben.

 Mohammed Kamil, popular communicator, National Democratic Congress, NDC, Chereponi Constituency, New Patriotic Party, defects to NPP.

-Mohammed Kamil, a popular NDC communicator in the Chereponi Constituency, defects to the NPP.
+Mohammed Kamil, a popular NDC communicator in the Chereponi Constituency, defects to the NPP over claims of neglect.
 Photo credit: Mohammed Kamil/Facebook.

 Source: Facebook

-The party said it was pleased to warmly welcome Mohammed Kamil, a vibrant and committed youth activist and communicator for the NDC in the Chereponi Constituency, to the NPP.
+The party said it was pleased to warmly welcome Kamil, who was described as a vibrant and committed youth activist and communicator for the NDC in the Chereponi Constituency, to its ranks.

 Read also

-Describing the move as bold, the NPP noted that Kamil’s decision was both courageous and commendable, adding that it reflected his dedication to progress, development and the betterment of Chereponi and Ghana at large.
+Describing the move as bold, the NPP noted that his decision was 'courageous and commendable', adding that it reflected his dedication to progress, development and the betterment of Chereponi and Ghana at large.

-According to the NPP, Kamil’s experience and influence would strengthen the party’s grassroots efforts.
+According to the NPP's statement, signed by Kofi Ben, Kamil’s experience and influence would strengthen the party’s grassroots efforts.

-“On behalf of the constituency executives and the entire NPP family in Chereponi, I extend my heartfelt congratulations and assure you of our full support and cooperation as you integrate into the party,” Munturi Kofi Ben said.
+“On behalf of the constituency executives and the entire NPP family in Chereponi, I extend my heartfelt congratulations and assure you of our full support and cooperation as you integrate into the party.

 “Together, we will work tirelessly to mobilise, unite and secure victory for the NPP in 2028 and beyond.
 Once again, welcome to the elephant family," the statement concluded.